706-419-3883

 2 cups gluten flour

-3. While blending, add seasonings and blend smooth.
+3. While blending, add seasonings and blend until smooth.

 4 cups water